Attend a harm reduction program for GBT men addicted to drugs

 San Francisco AIDS Foundation (SFAF)

-Information Status
+Verified Information

 The Stonewall Project is a state-certified drug and alcohol treatment program providing harm reduction-based counseling that integrates substance use, mental health, and HIV prevention and education.
 Substance use counseling through the Stonewall Project is available for gay, bi, trans men, and other men who have sex with men who use crystal meth, crack cocaine, powder cocaine, alcohol and/or other drugs.